Van Rysel 2mm RoadR 500 Overshoes review

 Decathlon keeps things simple here and, like several other overshoes we’ve reviewed this winter, there are no zips at the rear.

-Instead, the seams in the uppers are welded on the outer face and are tightly flatlock stitched on the inside, though.
+Instead, the seams in the uppers are welded on the outer face and are tightly flatlock stitched on the inside.

 Van Rysel 2mm RoadR 500 Overshoes performance

-The zipless design means that you need to pull the Van Rysel overshoes on first, then fit your shoes and finally pull the overshoes down over them.
+The zipless design means you need to pull the Van Rysel overshoes on first, then fit your cycling shoes and finally pull the overshoes down over them.

-There’s enough stretch to the thin neoprene that getting the Van Rysel overshoes on and off isn’t too tricky, although you need to pull a bit to get them over the toes of your cycling shoes, due to the one-piece midsole bridge.
+There’s enough stretch to the thin neoprene that getting the Van Rysel overshoes on and off isn’t too tricky, although you need to pull a bit to get them over the toes of your shoes, due to the one-piece mid-sole bridge.

 Once on, they’re a good fit and the thinner neoprene doesn’t detract from their warmth, at least in the southern UK’s damp and relatively mild winter conditions.
-It’s quite flexible so it’s comfortable to pedal and the thinner material is also less likely to scuff on your cranks.
+It’s quite flexible, so it’s comfortable to pedal and the thinner material is less likely to scuff on your cranks.

 The high cuff and absence of zips help keep water out well, although the sides of the cleat hole bow out a bit and expose the edges of your shoes’ uppers.

-The cleat hole is also quite large and its hemming doesn’t feel as durable as more expensive overshoes that we’ve reviewed.
+The cleat hole is also quite large and its hemming doesn’t feel as durable as the best overshoes.

 Van Rysel 2mm RoadR 500 overshoes bottom line